Putting all the X in one basket: Updated X-ray constraints on sub-GeV Dark Matter

 \begin{flushright}

 {FERMILAB-PUB-23-108-T} \end{flushright}

 \centerline{ \bf Abstract} \begin{quote}

 Sub-GeV dark matter particles can annihilate or decay producing $e^\pm$ pairs which upscatter the low-energy photon fields in the Galaxy and generate an $X$-ray emission (via the Inverse Compton effect).
 Using $X$-ray data from {\sc Xmm-Newton}, {\sc Integral}, {\sc NuStar} and {\sc Suzaku}, we derive new constraints on this class of dark matter (DM).
-In the annihilation case, our new bounds are the strongest available for DM masses above 180 MeV, reaching $\langle \sigma v\rangle \lesssim 10^{-28} \, {\rm cm}^3/{\rm s}$ for $m_{\rm DM} \simeq 1$ GeV.
-In the decay case, our bounds are the strongest to date over a large fraction of the considered mass range, constraining $\tau \gtrsim 10^{28} \, {\rm s}$ for $m_{\rm DM} \simeq 1$ GeV and improving by up to 3 orders of magnitude upon existing limits.
+For annihilating DM, they are significant for $m_{\rm DM} \gtrsim 100 \ {\rm MeV}$, and dominant if DM is $p$-wave annihilating.
+For decaying DM, they are the most stringent to date in the range $m_{\rm DM} \simeq 400 \ {\rm MeV} - 3 \ {\rm GeV}$. \end{quote}